parasew/instiki/README.md

 ## Details

-You need at least Ruby Version 1.8.6, and Rubygems 1.3.6, installed on your System.
+You need at least Ruby Version 1.9.3, and Rubygems 1.3.6, installed on your System.
+Instiki is known to work well with Ruby 2.0-2.3 (the current development version works with Ruby 2.4).
 The second dependency is a Database System, but don't worry, the default sqlite3 will be installed for you, if it's not already installed.
 You can also use any other database system (MySQL, PostgreSQL, ...) supported by Rails.

 ### Deploy to Heroku